donejs/donejs/tutorials/steal.md

 @page tutorials.steal Get Started With StealJS
 @parent tutorials 3

+__NOTE:__  _This tutorial is under development.
+We will have it done shortly_.

+There's a lot more to making JavaScript apps than writing JavaScript. [stealjs StealJS] is a collection of command and browser based JavaScript utilities that make building, packaging, sharing, and consuming JavaScript applications easy.

-This tutorial will cover building a basic tabs widget with StealJS.
-For now, this is a rough outline.
+This tutorial will cover building a basic tabs widget with __only__
+StealJS.

 ### Installing Steal

-Download StealJS or JavaScriptMVC and unzip it in a public folder.
+[javascriptmvc.com/builder.html Download  StealJS] or [installing install JavaScriptMVC] and unzip it in a public folder.

-### Setting up your app.

-JavaScriptMVC encourages you to have two root folders.
-One for reusable widgets, plugins and other code that can be potentially used across multiple applications.

-The other folder will be code specific to your application.
+__Note:__ StealJS requires Java 1.6 or greater.

+### Creating An App.

+Steal organizes your application's content in an application folder.
+Generate an application.

 ### Setting up your page